mphe/grayout.vim/README.md

 ## Usage

 * Run `:GrayoutUpdate` to parse the current file and apply highlighting.
-* Run `:GrayoutClear` to clear all grayouts in the current file.
+* Run `:GrayoutClear` to clear all grayout highlights
 * Run `:GrayoutClearCache` to clear the compile command cache, forcing to reload all config files when needed.
 * Run `:GrayoutShowCommand` to print the current file's compile flags.